 Some sources recommend planting tomatoes in a plastic pouch rather than a five-gallon bucket, but a plastic grow pouch can dry out quickly.
 Planted near the pouch's base, the tomato plants will grow upwards while the weight of the fruits will pull the stems downward and give it the appearance of hanging.
 If you decide to go this route, you can purchase plastic grow pouches at just about any garden center.

 Best Varieties to Grow Upside Down

-Only cherry tomatoes and other small-fruited tomatoes can thrive growing upside down.
+Cherrys and small-fruited varieties will excel if grown in this manner.
 Consider the following cherry tomato varieties: 'Sungold', 'Sweet Million', 'Yellow Pear', 'Golden Sweet', 'Fantastico', and 'Indigo Cherry Drops'.
 Choose determinate tomato varieties because they are genetically programmed to grow only to a specific height, set their flowers, and form fruit all at once.
 The limited growth pattern makes them better suited for containers.

 Equipment / Tools

 - Hand drill (one with a two-inch hole saw attachment/tip is best)

 - Five-gallon plastic bucket with a wire handle and a lid

 - A few sheets of newspaper

 - A sturdy frame for your plants to hang